 Other images: Geek & Sundry, Chris Gutierrez (@bullyart07)

-Home >Gamemastering >Other Rule Systems >
+Home >Gamemastering >Other Rule Systems >Contents

 Gambling is a staple of fantasy roleplaying, from elaborate games of chance in a glittering high-end casino in the wealthy part of the city to a dangerous high-stakes card game in a tavern’s back room.
 RPG rules aside, the players and the Gamemaster can play a gambling game between themselves, without the interference of wildly disparate levels and skill modifiers—just get some dice or cards, and play.